Click to Skip Ahead

 In fact, it seems that almost half of pet owners never or rarely serve the amounts recommended on the pet food package.
 They give more than enough!
 In addition, many owners do not know what a healthy weight is for their pets.
 It’s nothing to help.

 Fortunately, your veterinarian can help you figure it out.
-Ask him to calculate for you the adequate and maximum daily amount of food (and treats) to give your pet.
+Ask them to calculate for you the adequate and maximum daily amount of food (and treats) to give your pet.
 This varies according to their stage of life and level of activity.
 (PIAA)

 What to do if your pet is overweight?